Code-Institute-Submissions/Jnaesi-Dailyquest_JanResub/README.md

 * Users need to be registered and logged in to add a task
 * Responsive Design - the site needs to be fully responsive to cover the wide variety of devices users may use to access the site
 #### The Skeleton Plane
-I used Adobe Photoshop to produce wireframes of how the site would look across different devices.
+I used Mockflow to produce wireframes of how the site would look.

 <img src="media/images/deployment/MOCKUP_1.png" alt="drawing" width="600" height="400"/>
 <img src="media/images/deployment/MOCKUP_2.png" alt="drawing" width="600" height="400"/>